Date of Award

 We show that the mixing of two "bare" nonets, one of which is of quark- antiquark type and the other of two quark- two antiquark type is, before chiral symmetry breaking terms are included, only possible for three flavors.
 Specif ically, our criterion would lead one to believe that scalar and pseudoscalar states containing charm would not have "four quark" admixtures.
 We also discuss some aspects associated with the possibility of getting new experi- mental information about scalars from semileptonic decays of heavy charged mesons into an isosinglet scalar or pseudoscalar plus leptons.

 In part II we explore a predictive model based on permutation symmetry S3 for the masses and mixing matrix of three Majorana neutrinos.
 At zeroth order the model yielded degenerate neutrinos and a generalized "tribimaximal" mixing matrix.
 We first study the effects of the perturbation which violates S3 but preserves the well known (23) interchange symmetry.
 This is done in the presence of an arbitrary Majorana phase ψ which serves to insure the degeneracy of the three neutrinos at the unperturbed level.
 At this order the mass splitting was incorporated and the tribimaximal mixing matrix emerged with very small corrections but with a zero value for the parameter s13.
 Next a different, assumed weaker, perturbation is included which gives a non zero value for s13 and further corrections to other quantities.
 These corrections are worked out and their consequences discussed under the simplifying assumption that the conventional CP violation phase vanishes.
 It is shown that the existing measurements of the parameter s23 provide strong bounds on s13 in this model.

 Shahid, Muhammad Naeem, "Linear Sigma Models in QCD and S3 Symmetry for Neutrinos" (2012).
 Physics - Dissertations.
-Paper 126.
+126.